NathanBHay/Notes-Backup/Computer Science/Data Structures/B-Tree.md

 A B-Tree's is a [[Tree Data Structures|rooted tree]].
 A *node* $x$ in the tree holds a number keys that are stored in order.
 A node contains $t-1$ to $2t-1$ keys, where $d$ is the branching factor/**minimum degree**.
 Where a node is *full* if it has $2t-1$ keys.  *Leaf nodes* have a boolean value specifying whether they are a leaf node.
 All leaves have the same depth which is the height of the tee. *Internal nodes* contain pointers to at least $m/2$ to $m$ children.
 These pointers to the subtrees are "between" the keys, with all keys within the subtree being between keys.

 **Search** functions similar to doing a [[Searching Algorithms#Binary Search|binary search]] on each node, and if it finds the result to be between two keys it descends.
+The approach below uses a basic linear search which functions with a $O(t\log n)$ complexity, where $t$ is the minimum degree.
 ```pseudo
 	\begin{algorithm}
 	\caption{BTreeSearch($x,k$)}